 Learn more in the Guide to CBD

-Will CBG boost your energy, even sexual energy?
+Will CBG boost your sexual energy?

-Delta-9 THC intensifies a sexual experience
+Can Delta-9 THC intensify a sexual experience?

 Does cannabis enhance orgasm?